We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There is no extra guidance on how to use saw palmetto, such as whether to take it with or without food.

 Another concern for males taking saw palmetto is that the supplement can reduce levels of prostate-specific antigen (PSA).
-One article notes that levels of PSA may decrease by 50% after 6–12 months of taking saw palmetto.
-Doctors test PSA levels during prostate cancer screening, so saw palmetto could make these tests less accurate.

 A person’s diet can have an important effect on keeping the skin and hair healthy.
 Specific foods can help promote the growth of the hair and improve its strength and volume.
 These foods include eggs, Brazil nuts, and fatty fish.